AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/write.md

 ## DeleteItem

 Deletes a single item in a table by primary key.
-You can perform a conditional delete operation that deletes the item if it exists, or if it has an expected attribute value.
+You can perform a conditional delete operation that deletes the item if it exists or has an expected attribute value.

-To delete an item you just need to pass primary key to the `DeleteItemAsync<T>` method.
+To delete an item, you need to pass the primary key to the `DeleteItemAsync<T>` method.

 ```csharp
 // If there is only a partition key